visgl/math.gl/docs/modules/culling/api-reference/axis-aligned-bounding-box.md

 Returns

-- `INTERSECTION.INSIDE` if the entire box is on the side of the plane the normal is pointing
+- `'inside'` if the entire box is on the side of the plane the normal is pointing
-- `INTERSECTION.OUTSIDE` if the entire box is on the opposite side, and
+- `'outside'` if the entire box is on the opposite side, and
-- `INTERSECTION.INTERSECTING` if the box intersects the plane.
+- `'intersecting'` if the box intersects the plane.

 ### `distanceTo(point : Number[3]) : Number`